ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 ## Deploy the LogDNA agent by using kubectl commands
 {: #config_agent_kube_kubectl}

-Complete the following steps from the command line to configure your Kubernetes cluster to forward logs to your LogDNA instance by using the default yaml file:
+Complete the following steps from the command line to configure your Kubernetes cluster to forward logs to your LogDNA instance by using the default YAML file:

 ### Prereq